worldInColors/weather-app/README.md

 - When to avoid over-engineering reusability (e.g., units dropdown)
 - Faster responsive layouts with Tailwind utilities
 - Small typography tricks like `&nbsp;` for better control
+- className="contents" to make an element not affect the layour

 ---